 In time, she started shouldering all the office, team, home, childcare, and financial responsibilities.
-In front of the world, she put on the mask of a competent leader who was on top of it all, but this Superwoman was hiding tears.
+In front of the world, she put on the mask of a competent leader who was on top of it all, showed Ria to be a Superwoman but this Superwoman was hiding tears.

 The problem: When one bears quietly, the spine loses strength.

-The muscle of adjustment was too well-formed, and Ria learned too early to swallow her voice, put her head down and work hard.
+The muscle of adjustment was too well-formed, and Ria learned too early to swallow her voice, put her head down and work hard and be a Superwoman.
 Being a shadow in the background seemed a very familiar way to be, as she did that in her family too.
 Not standing out was the norm.
 Not expressing her opinions was the norm.
 Being a non-persona was the norm.
 Serving others needs while throwing your own into the bin was the way to be loved.